joshcastle/blog/2020/03/aShauValleyLight.md

 * Cadre Steve still runs his events heavy!
 Didn't change from the tough!
 * Cincinnati has unforgiving hills!
 Less than the tough, but they were still there!
 * Feet STILL feel great!
-Running shoes for the win!
 Trail shoes are definitely a distant memory now.
 * Spend the hours between events wisely, it can make a world of difference.